Image

 What Can Lead to Child Pornography Charges in Barry County, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Barry County, MO area.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.
+While there might be prevalent stereotypes, child pornography charges come about in all walks of life throughout the Barry County, MO area.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.

-As per RSMo § 573.037, an individual is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor under 18 years old or obscene material portraying what seems to be a minor below 18 years of age.
+According to RSMo § 573.037, an individual is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor under 18 years of age or obscene material portraying what appears to be a minor below 18 years old.

-A few examples of specific child pornography charges in Barry County and across the state of Missouri are:
+A few specific instances of child pornography charges in Barry County and elsewhere in Missouri are:

 • Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.